Code of Student Rights and Responsibilities

 Violation of federal, state or local laws and ordinances on University Premises or at University-sponsored or -supervised activities.
 Violations of federal, state, or local laws and ordinances that occur off campus when the conduct adversely affects a member of the University Community or the behavior reflects a clear disregard for this Code, State law, or Federal law.

-Use, possession or distribution of narcotics or other controlled substances or related Paraphernalia, except as expressly permitted by Federal law or public intoxication on University Premises.
+Use, possession or distribution of narcotics or other controlled substances or related paraphernalia, except as expressly permitted by Federal law or public intoxication on University Premises.
 Including the use of prescription medications without proper prescription or used counter to the directions of a valid prescription.
 Additionally, the misuse of any products for the purposes of obtaining a similar effect as illegal drugs.
-Recommended minimum Consequences for a violation of Section 4.10 are outlined in section 7.9.
+Recommended minimum Educational Consequences for a violation of Article 4.10 are outlined in Article 7.9.

-Use, possession or distribution of alcoholic beverages or alcohol Paraphernalia (as defined in this Code) except as expressly permitted by the law and University regulations or public intoxication on University Premises.
-Recommended minimum Consequences for violations of the alcohol policy are outlined in section 7.9.
+Use, possession or distribution of alcoholic beverages or alcohol paraphernalia (as defined in this Code) except as expressly permitted by the law and University regulations or public intoxication on University Premises.
+Recommended minimum Educational Consequences for violations of the alcohol policy are outlined in Article 7.9.

 Possession and/or use of Firearms, fireworks, Explosive Weapons and Other Weapons, as defined by University policy and Missouri law, on University Premises.